Ngwa people: Geography

 The Ngwa people are found in southern Igbo land and the largest group of Igbo people with a landmass of 1328 km2 and an estimated population of 314,840 in 1963.
 Ngwaland is bounded by the Imo River in the west, and the Anang-Ibibio people in the east.
 The Asa and Ndoki people share boundaries in the south.
 Ngwaland borders Ubakala and Olokoro people in the north and Isuorgu in the northeastern part.
 Ngwaland are divided into four parts; northern, southern, northwestern and eastern Ngwa.

-Ngwaland lies in a flat agricultural land with the highest elevation of 100 feet in the basin of the Aza river in the south-east with an annual rainfall of 80 inches to 100 inches and an average annual temperature of 80 degrees Fahrenheit.
+Ngwaland lies in a flat agricultural land with the highest elevation of 100 ft in the basin of the Aza river in the south-east with an annual rainfall of 80 to 100 in and an average annual temperature of 27 degrees (80 degrees Fahrenheit).

 Ngwaland has a humid tropical type of climate with the seasons divided between wet and dry seasons, with the rainy season lasting from March to November.

 There are three main watercourses in Ngwaland; the Imo River, the Azi River which rises in the Umuahia area and the Oji River which rises at Nsirimo in Ubakala.

 In the 21st century, Ngwa people are found in 7 local government area of Abia State, namely: Obingwa, Osisioma Ngwa, Isiala Ngwa North, Isiala Ngwa South, Aba North, Ugwunagbo and Aba South.